sertchan/Discord-Scraper/README.md

 <h1>Discord Guild Members Scraper</h1>
 </center>

-- ⭐ Dont Forget to give this wonderful project a star!
+- ⭐ Dont Forget to give this project a star!
 For helping people who needs this tool!

 - ⚠️ This project uses discord.js selfbot api so the risks you take are your own.

 - 🎌 The goal of the project is scraping users in specifed guild.
 Scrapes pfps, usernames, ids, pfp urls.

-- 💗 I'm already so so much appreciated who gives star the project!

 <center>
 <h1>👾 Features </h1>